jgrassler/talks/magnum-debugging-101/full/main.md

-Now magnum-conductor looks at both the Cluster's and the Cluster Template's attributes and uses that information to stitch together a Heat template implementing the cluster the user requested, in our case a Kubernetes cluster on OpenSUSE.
+Now magnum-conductor looks at both the Cluster's and the Cluster Template's attributes and uses that information to stitch together a Heat template implementing the cluster the user requested.

+In our case this is a Kubernetes cluster on OpenSUSE.

 Magnum comes with drivers for various operating systems and orchestration engines.

-All of these come with Heat templates that get assembled into a nested Heat stack and lots of little shell scripts to deploy the cluster instances that Magnum will mix and match inside the Heat templates' user data payloads.
-I marked this step in red since we'll refer back to it later.
+All of these come with Heat templates for resource creation and lots of little shell scripts for setting up the cluster nodes.

+These scripts are mixed and matched to form each node's user data payload.

+We marked this step in red since we'll refer back to it later.

 ![Generate a Heat Template Matching Cluster](img/magnum_architecture_6.PNG)